metmuseum-medialab/colorthetemple/README.md

 Color The Temple
 ================

 The Color the Temple project is an interactive, projection mapped presentation about Hathor, Horus and Caesar Augustus.
-The content and software was initially developed by Maria Paula Saba and Matt Felsen during their internship in the Media Lab at the Metropolitan Museum of Art.
+The content and software was initially developed by Maria Paula Saba and Matt Felsen during their internship in the Media Lab at the Metropolitan Museum of Art under the supervision of Don Undeen.
+They worked with Erin Peters during her fellowship at the Egyptian Art Department under the supervision of Diana Patch.

+# First-time setup

+Follow these steps if you are setting up a new computer from scratch.
+This includes setup & compilation of the main frontend C++ application, setup of the Spacebrew backend, and setup of MadMapper for calibrating projector output.

+If this is already set up and you are looking for daily startup procedures, jump to the next section.

-## Compile and run the openFrameworks presentation app
+## Compile the openFrameworks presentation app

+### Download openFrameworks

 Download the v0.8.4 release of [openFrameworks](http://openframeworks.cc):
 [http://www.openframeworks.cc/versions/v0.8.4/of_v0.8.4_osx_release.zip](http://www.openframeworks.cc/versions/v0.8.4/of_v0.8.4_osx_release.zip)

 Rename the folder to `openFrameworks` and put it in your home folder.
 The full page should be something like `/Users/YOUR_USER_NAME/openFrameworks`

-Clone this repository to `~/openFrameworks/apps`
+Clone this repository into `~/openFrameworks/apps`

 ```
 cd ~/openFrameworks/apps
 git clone http://github.com/metmuseum-medialab/colorthetemple
 ````

+### Download dependencies

-Clone [ofxJSON](https://github.com/jefftimesten/ofxJSON.git), [ofxSyphon](https://github.com/astellato/ofxSyphon), [ofxSpacebrew](https://github.com/Spacebrew/ofxSpacebrew), and [ofxLibwebsockets](https://github.com/labatrockwell/ofxLibwebsockets) to `~/openFrameworks/addons`
+Clone these required addons [ofxJSON](https://github.com/jefftimesten/ofxJSON.git), - [ofxSyphon](https://github.com/astellato/ofxSyphon), [ofxSpacebrew](https://github.com/Spacebrew/ofxSpacebrew), and [ofxLibwebsockets](https://github.com/labatrockwell/ofxLibwebsockets) into `~/openFrameworks/addons`

 ```
 cd ~/openFrameworks/addons